tm-nielsen/portfolio-site/kramer/system/Twee Rules.md

 | Level  | 2, 4, 6... *(2 x level)* | Increase an ***Attribute***'s level by 1 |

 *Attributes may also be healed, levelled, and altered in combination at a discount representative of character growth if it can be narratively justified to the facilitator.*

+---
+*skip on first reading*

+## Advanced
+Additional system mechanics exist optionally.
+Though available to any player that cares to read and bring them up in session, they will not be introduced until a player becomes more familiar and comfortable with the basic system, beginning to crave complexity.

+### Exhaustion
+Certain extraordinary actions may fall at the limit of a character's ability.
+To push past this, you may be given the option to ***Exhaust*** a die.
+Place your current swing beside your character sheet, leaving the slot empty.
+This leaves a character defenceless until they next act or ***Roll to Die***, when they may select a new *Swing* before restoring the exhausted die.

+### Attribute Compulsion
+Knowing the name of an attribute represents a significant degree of vulnerability between characters; both a weakness and a strength.
+While the attributes of player characters are shared, those of NPCs must be discovered through play.
+#### Bond Tokens
+Sharing a character moment, developing a friendship, stoking a rivalry, or even just a solid role-play scene will grant you a ***Bond Token*** for the relevant character.
+This includes PCs and NPCs.

+***Bond Tokens*** can then be spent in play to bolster or incapacitate the target.

+#### Invoking an Attribute
+To support a struggling ally, you may spend a ***Bond Token*** to call upon one of their attributes by name, temporarily granting them use of that die as their swing, even if it is wounded.
+The effect persists until that character takes a wound *(in which case the invokes attribute is wounded)* or locks in another attribute *(in which case the effect is lost)*.
+Mechanically, this grants an extra wound but forces the character to use only the invoked attribute *(if they choose to keep the effect)*.

+You must be able to narratively justify how to call out the target attribute in this moment.
+##### Example
+> To invoke an ally's *Heroism* attribute, you might give them a rousing speech about a time they saved you.
+> -Sentiment 0.8.1 Rules

+It may also be useful in certain scenarios to invoke an enemy attribute to compel certain behaviour or trains of thought.

+#### Banning an Attribute
+To partially incapacitate a target, you may spend a ***Bond Token*** and ***Roll to Do*** to ***Ban*** a known attribute.
+On a success, it is functionally *Exhausted* and can only be restored by the following:
+- The scene ends
+- Your character allows the attribute to return
+- The target successfully *Bans* one of your character's attributes
+- The banned attribute is *Invoked*

+##### Example
+> Your target is a proud knight, whose dirty secrets you are aware of.
+In discovering their misdeeds, you gain knowledge that their Red Attribute is named The One Good Nobleman.
+You Ban this Attribute by announcing their misdeeds to a crowded town square, nullifying their ability to call upon it.
+> -Sentiment 0.8.1 Rules

+> [By] getting to know a dragon and learning that their Blue Attribute is Unending Hunger, you may Roll to Do to prepare a feast of poisoned meat for them, Banning their Attribute.
+> -Sentiment 0.8.1 Rules

 ### Gifts
-As part of character progression, the facilitator may offer you the option to spend ***Experience*** on a special ability called a ***Gift***.
+Special equipment and character abilities are codified as ***Gifts***.
+These special mechanics will normally impose a As part of character progression, the facilitator may offer you the option to spend ***Experience*** on a special ability called a ***Gift***.
 The availability of this option is based on the presence of a compelling idea and it's relevance to your character.
 You may bring suggestions to your facilitator. ***Experience*** may also be spent on certain ***Gifts*** to increase their potency.
 #### Examples
 ##### I Know A Guy